-This secction provides information about the cryptographic services that can be used with your VersaLex system.
-The VersaLex products support three different cryptosystems: S/MIME, XML, and OpenPGP.
-S/MIME is suported through AS2 and AS3.
-XML is supported through ebXML and mailbox-level packaging.
-OpenPGP is supported through mailbox-level packaging.
+This section provides information about the cryptographic services that can be used with your VersaLex system.
+The VersaLex products support six common cryptosystems: SSL/TLS, SSHv2, S/MIME, XML, OpenPGP, and FIPS 140-2.

 Cryptographic services overview